Wednesday, 6 August 2025

 Timekeeping

-This session began on May 29th, 2025with the player characters adventuring until June 3rd.
-Downtime for these characters begins the next day.
+This session began on July 31st, 2025with the player characters adventuring until August 2nd.
+Downtime for these characters begins on the 3rd.

 Player Characters Present